 *Prices are subject to review on an annual basis.

-FOR ALL LESSON TYPES: The student will pay for any lesson books separately, but the cost of games, music book rentals, and other materials is included in the one-time registration fee (see Policies and Payment Information page for further information).
+FOR ALL LESSON TYPES: The student will pay for any lesson books separately, but the cost of materials, supplemental music, and events is included in the annual registration fee (see Policies and Payment Information page for further information).

 FOR ALL LESSON PAYMENTS: Late payments will incur a $15 late fee, which should be included with that month’s payment.